ToKoSoftware/dhbw-sonnenstrahl/Readme.md

   ```
   **Remember to fill in your own database configuaration**

 4. Open a new terminal window.
-In `frontend` run `npm install` (`cd ../frontend && npm install`)
+In `frontend` run `npm install` (`cd frontend && npm install`)
-5. To start an Angular Dev Server run run `npm start` (`cd ../frontend && npm install`)
+5. To start an Angular Dev Server run run `npm start`
-6. The API should be running on port `50`; The Angular development server should be running on port `4200`
+6. The API should be running on port `80`; The Angular development server should be running on port `4200`

 ## Migrations

-To run a migration run `cd server && npm run db:migrate`.
+To run a database migration run `cd server && npm run db:migrate`.
+The Docker container will do this automatically on restart.

-To undo a migration run `cd server && npm run db:migrate:undo`.
+To undo a database migration run `cd server && npm run db:migrate:undo`.